Our goal is to provide effective services with a hands-on approach.

 Carlos A. Duart, President & Owner of CDR Maguire.

 In June 2009, Carlos A. Duart purchased the controlling interest of CDR Maguire.
-As the new president, he has an ambitious vision for this venerable New England architectural and engineering firm: go and grow!
-Expansion will include more construction, inspection business, and transportation-related ITS (intelligent transportation systems) projects, as well as growth in Emergency Management Services offerings.
+As the new President, he had an ambitious vision for this New England architectural and engineering firm: go and grow!
+Expansion included more construction, inspection business, and transportation-related ITS (intelligent transportation systems) projects, as well as growth in Emergency Management Services.

 In addition to adding new services, CDR Maguire will also focus on how those solutions are provided.
 With Alternative Project Delivery systems, project completion will be faster, more effective, and more cost-efficient than ever.
 This underscores Mr. Duart’s goal of providing the resources of a national firm on a local, personal level.
 A hands-on president, don’t be surprised if you see him in your office.

-Mr. Duart is the current vice chairman and served as the former president of Metric Engineering, Inc., where he oversaw operations, business development, and strategic direction for a staff of over 300 employees.
-He began his career at Metric in 1992 after earning both his bachelor’s degree in accounting and master’s in taxation from Florida International University in Miami.
+Mr. Duart is the current Vice Chairman and served as the former President of Metric Engineering, Inc., where he oversaw operations, business development, and strategic direction for a staff of over 300 employees.
+He began his career at Metric in 1992 after earning both his Bachelor’s of Science degree in accounting and Master’s degree in taxation from Florida International University in Miami.

 Mr. Duart joined the firm in February 2011 after leaving a successful career as a financial advisor and business consultant where he assisted business owners with strategic planning and transition.
 He graduated from the University of Florida in 1995 with a Bachelor of Science degree in Decision Information Sciences.

-Maguire was originally founded in 1938 with a staff of two and not a single project in the books.
+Maguire was originally founded in 1938 with a staff of two and not a single project on the books.

 By 1963, more than $3 billion in projects had been completed, and with new ownership, focus now included the private sector with clients like Polaroid, United Aircraft, and Kaiser Aluminum.